Accused Delphi killer Richard Allen seeks bail - NewsBreak

 ”I think the State might be trying to protect someone,” said Robert Turner, an attorney who is not connected to the Delphi case but began practicing law after his retirement as an Indianapolis Police Deputy Chief of Investigations and Public Safety Director. ”It has to be something more than identifying a witness.
 It has to be a danger or threat.

-“Or it might simply be some information that might be embarrassing.”EXPLAINER: Why are court records sealed in 2 girls’ deaths?
+“Or it might simply be some information that might be embarrassing.”Who is Richard Allen?
+What we know about Delphi suspect

 Dan Byron, an attorney representing Indiana news media, told FOX59 News that he filed a motion with the Court today and is prepared to argue Tuesday morning that under Indiana’s Open Records Act, the public interest is best served by the release of the PC.